Raúl González (handballer)

-Raúl González Gutiérrez (born 8 January 1970) is a Spanish retired handball player who competed in the 1996 Summer Olympics and current coach of Paris Saint-Germain.
+Raúl González Gutiérrez (born 8 January 1970) is a Spanish handball coach and former player who competed in the 1996 Summer Olympics.
+He is the current head coach of the Serbia national team and Serbian champion Partizan.

 Biography

 In 1996 he was a member of the Spanish handball team which won the bronze medal.
 He played six matches and scored five goals.
 After his career in late 2005 was Raúl González assistant coach of Talant Duyshebaev at BM Ciudad Real and his successor BM Atlético Madrid.
 Following the withdrawal of Madrid in the summer of 2013.
 He was without a club.
 In January 2014 he took over as coach at the Macedonian club RK Vardar.
 With Vardar he won the 2016–2017 EHF Champions League as a head coach, 2016–2017 SEHA League and many domestic league and cup titles.
 In the 2013–14 EHF Champions League he turned in the second round to defending champion HSV Hamburg made, before he lost in the quarterfinals of the SG Flensburg-Handewitt due to the away goals rule.